 Program graduates provide high quality teaching and patient care, and demonstrate a continued dedication to improved understanding of disease through research based on the philosophy acquired during their training.
 A remarkable number of our graduates have successfully competed for NIH funding and other independent research support.

 The primary objective of this training program is to prepare physicians who have completed clinical training in Pediatrics for academic, research-oriented faculty positions in Pediatric Nephrology.
 Candidates for this program have expressed an intense desire to pursue academic careers devoted to enhancing the understanding of renal disorders and the care of children with kidney disease through innovative basic research, clinical investigation, teaching and advocacy, and a commitment to devote a minimum of three years of post-residency training to achieving these goals.

-- Fellows are selected primarily on the basis of likely success in an academic career in Pediatric Nephrology.
+Applicants must be U.S. citizens, permanent residents or hold a J1 or an H1 visa.
+Graduates of 3 year ACGME accredited pediatric residency programs or their equivalent are eligible.
+Fellows are selected primarily on the basis of likely success in an academic career in Pediatric Nephrology.

 - 3 letters of recommendation from members of your faculty

 - Medical School Diploma